wizfi/Document/docs/connect_to_cloud/standalone_aws_atcmd.md

 Process consists of following steps:
 - Creation of AWS account
 - Creation & configuration of Thing in IoT Core
-- Connection & Message tranfer
+- Connection & Message transfer

 For this guide we used evaluation board [WizFi360-EVB-Shield]